We are often contacted by people from Northern Europe asking about moving to the island and working here.

 5/ Be proactive!

 There aren’t Job Centres here and job vacancies are often not even advertised, so the best way to secure work is to get out and about and tell as many people as possible you are looking for work.
 Invest in a local mobile telephone, some contact cards and print off copies of your one page CV and leave them wherever you can when you are out and about.
-Plenty of news travels here via word of mouth, so the more people who know who you are and what you are doing, the better.
+Plenty of news travels here via word of mouth or on social media, so the more people who know who you are and what you are doing, the better.

 Also, identify companies who may be interested in you and contact them to let them know you are here – you might just time it perfectly, and even if you don’t, they might be recruiting again in the near future.